rickymaitin/Home/README.md

-Hoe applicatoin that provides serves to customers
+Home applicatoin that provides serves to customers

 To run build in terminal
 #npm start